code61/short_format_notes/_sessions/c3s4/4_email.md

         bundle install

 2. Copy and paste the contents of `development_pony_options.rb.sample` into a new file.
 Save this file as `development_pony_options.rb`.
 Fill in your gmail (or university) account details.
-3. In irb type `require pony`, then copy and paste in your updated options.
+3. In irb type `require 'pony'`, then copy and paste in your updated options.
 4. Send an email to yourself e.g.:

 {% highlight ruby %}